 David Vollweiler, M.S. (he/him) is a Ph.D. student in the Psychological and Brain Sciences program working with Dr. Erin Hannon and Dr. Joel Snyder.
 He is from Long Island, NY and holds a B.A. in Psychology and an M.S. in Data Analysis in Social Sciences from the University at Buffalo, SUNY.
 There, he studied the association between involuntary musical imagery (commonly referred to as “earworms”) and musical abilities in the Auditory Perception and Action Lab under the advisement of Dr. Peter Pfordresher.
 He has been interested in music since childhood and has learned to play the trumpet and sing.
 He is interested in the role auditory imagery plays in musical abilities.
 Outside of school and research, he enjoys going to concerts, traveling the world, and exploring Las Vegas.
 Email David

-Isabella McConley, B.S.A (she/her) is a first-year graduate student in the Psychological and Brain Sciences program studying with Dr. Joel Snyder.
-She received her B.S.A. in Neuroscience and a minor in English from the University of Texas at Austin, where she stayed for a few years post-grad working as a research coordinator and project manager for two cognitive neuroscience studies.
-As music has been a long-term interest, she is excited to investigate cognitive processes involved in the perception of music and the emotional responses it can elicit.
-In her free time, she enjoys reading science fiction and fantasy, playing piano, getting some sunshine, live music, and watching terrible reality TV.
-Email Isabella
+Isabella McConley, B.S.A (she/her) is a second-year graduate student in the Psychological and Brain Sciences program studying with Dr. Joel Snyder.
+She received her B.S.A. in Neuroscience and a minor in English from the University of Texas at Austin, where she stayed for a few years post-grad working as a research coordinator and project manager.
+She is currently running an EEG project investigating auditory effective experiences like misophonia and musical chills.
+In her free time, she enjoys reading, piano, sunshine, live music, and terrible reality TV.
+Email Isabella.

 Current Research Assistants (not pictured above):